wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.6.0.1 =
+* Fixed javascript for enabled widget buttons on index webpages.
+That section of code still contained a check for `is_singular()`.

 = Version 3.6 =
 * Added an `[ngfb]` shortcode that can be used to add one or more social buttons to content text.
 For example, `[ngfb buttons="facebook, gplus"]`.
 * Added missing Open Graph og:image tags for attachment template webpages.